-2. The City Council of the City of El Paso de Robles hereby approves the adoption of the attached Resolution rescinding the designation of the house located at 1527 Park Street as a Historic Landmark, thereby removing the property from the City's Historic Resource Inventory.
+Section 2.
+Pursuant to paragraph (2) of Section 21.50.120 of the Municipal Code, the City Council of the City of El Paso de Robles hereby approves removing the property located at 1527 Park Street from the City's Historic Resources Inventory.